NordicCompBio/Newsletter/README.md

 or simply a good way to share an interesting article/study, pipeline, project, job position, upcoming event, and/or any relevant information.

 ## How do I contribute?
-Fork the directory and add a new text file to the directory.
+1. Fork the repository and add a new text file to the directory.

 Index the file through adding a date in YYYY-MM-DD format, before the file name.
 In the file describe:
 * The content that you wish to include.
 * An approximate time when you want it to be published e.g. if you prefer to have it shared later in the year due to an opening position in your research group.
 * Your contact information (name, affiliation, e-mail address), so that we can reach out to you in order to finalize the content.

+2. Download our content submission template, fork the repo, and send PR with updated file.

 #